kiarie404/WASM_STUFF/README.md

 4. Others (I am yet to reach those other chapters)

 ## WHY?
 wasm might be the future of packaging truly portable software.
+Software that runs on any device.
+I see this as a basis for writing durable software.
 The final abstraction we need before venturing into programming matter.

 So I begin here, understanding wasm on embedded devices... we will then move on to real matter... hopefully.